Skip to main content

 The game-page view of offense: each batted ball's estimated bases stacked with the walks and hit-by-pitches that put the hitter on for free.
 Higher is better — it credits the quality of contact, not where the ball happened to land.

 The pitcher's mirror image of bases created: how many fewer estimated bases the pitcher allowed than a typical pitcher would have over the same batters faced.
 Higher is better — it rewards weak contact and strikeouts, not lucky defense.
+Measured against an average pitcher — a stricter bar than the replacement-level baseline used on the best/worst boards.

 Used on the Best/Worst performance boards: a player's estimated bases minus what a readily available fill-in would have produced in the same opportunities.
 Big positive numbers need both quality and volume — a great night in six trips beats a great night in three.
+A friendlier bar than the average-player baseline used in the pitch-by-pitch sections: replacement asks “better than a fill-in?”, not “better than typical?”

 The game-page luck ledger: what a ball actually earned (out = 0, single = 1, ... home run = 4) minus its estimated bases.
 Positive means the hitter got more than the contact deserved; negative means a well-struck ball died in a glove.
 Distinct from a team's season-level luck differential.